-According to BusinessInsider.com, the average employee allocates about 25% of their day sending emails.
+Most professionals spend a good part of their day sending emails.
 What you write and how you format and send your message can make the difference between your email getting read and responded to or trashed.
 While some people need a brush up on basic email etiquette, others make mistakes simply because they're overwhelmed with the sheer volume of communications.

 Take the time to avoid making embarrassing errors, such as misspelling someone's name, and make sure to write notes that get a response.

 Strive for clarity in your subject line.
 Choose something direct that identifies the purpose of your email, like "meeting time changed" or "quick query about your proposal."

-Avoid dangling a carrot with a teaser like "I need to inform you..." that tries to lure the reading into open the email to get at your intention.
+Avoid dangling a carrot with a teaser like "I need to inform you..." that tries to lure the reader into opening the email to get at your intention.
 People often decide whether to open an email based on the subject line, so choose one that clearly states your purpose.

-Use a professional greeting.
 Include an appropriate greeting for the circumstances and recipient.
-Certain greetings work in an email but are not used in a regular letter while some greetings work for both.
+Certain greetings work in an email but are not used in a regular letter, while some greetings work for both.

 Choose a greeting based on how well you know the person to whom you are writing and the type of message you are sending.
 For example, if you write to someone you know, "Hi Jim" is appropriate.
 "Dear Mr./Ms. Smith" would be appropriate when applying for a job or writing a business letter.

-Avoid opening an email with "hey" which sounds very informal and generally not used in the workplace.
-Also, shy away from "Hi folks" or "Hi guys," even if the nature of your email is relaxed.
+Avoid opening an email with "hey," which sounds very informal and generally not used in the workplace.
+Also, shy away from "Hi folks" or "Hi guys," even if the nature of your email is casual.